junseomoon9/Hack-the-North-Tack/README.md

 this will install all node dependancies which are used in our project, then to run it, `npm start`

-Then go to `http://localhost:3000/frontpage` to view the map and add your won pins
+Then go to `http://localhost:3000/frontpage` and enjoy!

+The full npx express, and scripts to initalize the MySQl data base will come soon!